 Okay for Licensed Professionals in CA?Yes (professional corp.).No.
 An LLC may not perform any services that are licensed by the CA Business and Professions Code.
 This includes professions such as law, real estate, contractors, and even locksmiths!Yes, except that licensed professionals may not form p-ships with non-licensed persons.

-• Sole Proprietorship – A sole proprietorship involves an individual doing business in his or her own name.
+• Sole Proprietorship: Ideal for small businesses with minimal risk, but offers no personal liability protection.
+A sole proprietorship involves an individual doing business in his or her own name.
 While it is a simple and flexible form of doing business including the simplicity of filing but one tax return each year, a sole proprietorship offers NO legal protections or “firewalls” that will protect the individual with regard to their personal assets against business creditors, customer, employee or stranger lawsuits.
 That said, the protection of personal assets can often be significantly removed and sheltered by creating an estate plan that may have some asset protection components to better protect the business owner’s personal assets.

-• Partnership – A partnership is an agreement between two or more individuals who will share the profits and losses of a business.
+• Partnership: Suitable for businesses with multiple owners, but partners are personally liable for business debts.
+A partnership is an agreement between two or more individuals who will share the profits and losses of a business.
 A partnership is a flexible business entity formation that can offer protection of the partners’ personal assets against business creditors and customer, employee or stranger lawsuits.
 For professionals, there are special considerations that a partnership may offer, and the partnership formations would be designated as a Limited Liability Partnership or LLP.

-• Limited Liability Company – For some new or existing small businesses, an LLC fills the bill for the most attractive business entity.
+• Limited Liability Company (LLC): Combines liability protection with flexible management and tax advantages, making it a popular choice for small to medium-sized businesses.
+Combines liability protection with flexible management and tax advantages, making it a popular choice for small to medium-sized businesses.
+For some new or existing small businesses, an LLC fills the bill for the most attractive business entity.
 LLCs have members, as opposed to the shareholders of a corporation while enjoying the same liability protection of the more complex corporation.
 Moreover, LLCs do not encounter the often-harsher tax liabilities and maintenance needs required of a corporation.

-Valerie L. Kramer offers experienced legal services – whether your business is in Orange County, Los Angeles, Riverside or beyond.
+Choosing the right business entity and ensuring its proper formation and maintenance are critical steps in protecting your personal assets and securing the long-term success of your business.
+Whether your business is in Orange County, Los Angeles, Riverside or beyond.
 Business entity formation attorney, Valerie L. Kramer, can provide you with the business entity formation legal services you require to help you set up your business and then keep it and you (personally) protected and thriving.
+Don’t risk your financial future by cutting corners—invest in professional legal guidance to establish a solid foundation for your business.
 If you are not in Orange County, that is no problem, Valerie sets up entities remotely — by phone and email — all the time.
-“In the last decade, thanks to the Internet, it is more common for me to never meet the majority of my business clients face-to-face.” —Valerie